Rational Pontryagin classes and functor calculus: Orthogonal calculus

 where $\Or(2)$ acts in the standard manner on $S^1$ and the vertical arrow is given by inclusion of the constant maps. \end{itemize} \end{prop}

 \proof We begin by showing (i) and (ii).
 It is known~\cite{Haef,Wall} that the map from $\Or(n+1)/\Or(n)$ to $\G(n+1)/\G(n)$, induced by inclusion, is $(2n-c)$-connected (for a small constant $c$ independent of $n$).
-It follows immediately that the natural map $\Theta \Ofun^{(1)} \to\Theta \Gfun^{(1)}$ is a homotopy equivalence.
-Therefore $\Theta \Gfun^{(1)}$ is a sphere spectrum with a trivial action of $\Or(1)$.
+It follows immediately that the natural map of first derivative spectra induced by $\Ofun\to\Gfun$ is a weak homotopy equivalence.
+Therefore the first derivative spectrum of $\Gfun$ is (equivalent to) a sphere spectrum with trivial action of $\Or(1)$.
 For the second derivative spectrum we use the homotopy fiber sequence

-where $\Omega^V(X)$ is the space of pointed maps from $V^c$ to $X$ ($X$ a based space) and the $\pm 1$ singles out the degree $\pm 1$ components.
-In the lemma~\ref{lem-OmegaXi} below we show that the functor $V\mapsto \Omega_{\pm 1}^V\Sfun(V) $ is rationally polynomial of degree 1, for all nonzero $V$.
+where $\Omega^V(X)$ is the space of pointed maps from $V^c$ to $X$ (for $X$ a based space) and the $\pm 1$ singles out the degree $\pm 1$ components.
+In lemma~\ref{lem-OmegaXi} below we show that the functor taking $V$ to $\Omega_{\pm 1}^V\Sfun(V) $ is rationally polynomial of degree 1, for all nonzero $V$.
 Therefore the homotopy fiber sequence (\ref{eqn-Xicalc2}) induces a rational equivalence of second derivative spectra,